caseyocampo/capitalize/README.md

 # @ocampoce/capitalize npm package

-A helper in KavaScript for capitalizing first letter in a string and leaving rest letter unchanged.
+A helper in JavaScript for capitalizing first letter in a string and leaving rest letter unchanged.

 ## Usage